EricThomson/ctdml/docs/week4.md

 - Hugging Face Vision Models or YOLO demo notebooks

 ## Instructor Notes
-Students should focus on understanding the logic of training and transfer learning rather than all the details: we are training future data engineers not data scientists.
+Students should focus on understanding the logic of training and transfer learning rather than all the details: we are training future data engineers not getting in the weeds with the ML bits.